 I believe the Chinese purposely tightened last year so that they could ease into this Autumn’s People’s Congress (China Downgrade – buy the news?).
 After writing that piece, a great macro writer by the name of Martin Tixier, who pens the terrific Macronomics blog, wrote me to say, China is conducting a “controlled demolition of their WMPs (wealth management products).”
 What an awesome line.
 And I couldn’t agree more.
 Their tightening was designed to take some steam out of the frothy areas of their economy.

 But now they have tightened enough.
 They have slowed their economy.
 Withdrawn liquidity out the global financial system.
 They have accomplished what they set out to do.

 From here on out, the emphasis will center back on creating the growth that is necessary for the government’s survival.
 Today’s development of the Chinese potentially buying more US Treasuries, only reaffirms my belief that there will be a Chinese 3rd quarter reflating of the global economy.

 I am not sure if you should get long US Treasuries because the Chinese have indicated that they might buy some more.
 But I do know that you shouldn’t short world growth because China is about to implode.
 I suspect we have seen the last of their tightening policies, and that Raoul and all the other Yuan bears, might just be right yet.
-As usual, the real trade is buried under the headlines.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+As usual, the real trade is buried under the headlines.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.